osu-uwaterloo/osu-uwaterloo-website/content/about/_index.md

 ## Collegiate Teams

 Players who wish to compete at a competitive level are encouraged to play for the osu!UWaterloo collegiate teams.
 These teams participate in [*osu!
 Collegiate League*](https://discord.gg/V5XhAcj) (o!CL) which runs every fall and winter term, with standard, mania, and taiko gamemodes.
 The osu!std league runs both a Tier 1 and Tier 2 tournament side-by-side, so players of all skill levels are encouraged to try out!

-Please contact `pikapwn` on Discord if interested.
+Please contact `pikapwn` on Discord if you are interested in competing.

 View osu!uwaterloo's collegiate competition history [here](https://docs.google.com/spreadsheets/d/1q69xG9c-aGkmhsvWzccwe98Z07FusTLz40VBTi1NNZw/edit?usp=sharing).